 Copyright Durations in the United States:

-Copyright duration for sound recordings has changed in the last year due to the passing of the Orrin G. Hatch-Bob Goodlatte Music Modernization Act (or Music Modernization Act or MMA for short).
+Copyright duration for sound recordings changed in 2018 due to the passing of the Orrin G. Hatch-Bob Goodlatte Music Modernization Act (or Music Modernization Act or MMA for short).
 Title II of this law covers the protection of sound recording pre-1972, which were not federally protected previously.
 Here are the current durations for sound recordings in the United States.
 As above, please consult the Cornell Guide to Copyright Durations at the top of the page for a more in-depth view on copyright durations, as this will only cover the basics.

 Please note that all durations only apply to the sound recording itself , which is separate from the copyright duration for the composition or text within the recording: